 Not if we can verify your certification electronically, which will usually be the case.
 If electronic verification is not possible, you MUST provide proof of hunter-education certification.
 Once you’re in our database, you won’t have to submit this information again.

 Hunter education has reduced hunting accidents and deaths by more than 70 percent since it became mandatory in 1987.
 For this reason, we recommend all hunters become hunter-education certified.

 Our Hunter Education Program provides a foundation in hunting safety and ethics.
 It instills responsibility, improves skills and knowledge, and encourages interaction between beginner and veteran hunters.

-Anyone age 11 or above is eligible to take the course and exam.
+Anyone 11 or older is eligible to take the course and exam.

 Choose ONE of three convenient options to complete the knowledge session:

 1) Hunter Education Online - $15.00 fee (paid to online course provider)

 Our convenient online/mobile course is adapted to those with sight and hearing difficulties.
 It includes text, audio, images, graphs, videos, and interactive animation to help you complete all the chapter reviews.
 You MUST complete all the chapter reviews in order to receive your skills-session qualifier certificate.
 You MUST print a copy of the skills-session qualifier certificate or display the PDF on your mobile device to enter the skills session.